Douglas Slocombe’s long and fruitful career can be divided into four stages.

-Starting with his first Oscar nomination at the age of 60 for George Cukor’s “Travels With My Aunt”, in 1972, he moved to the world stage.
-During this period his color cinematography on Jack Clayton’s underrated 1974 version of “The Great Gatsby” and Fred Zinnemann’s “Julia” (second Oscar nomination) are justly praised.
+Starting with his first Oscar nomination at the age of sixty for George Cukor’s “Travels with My Aunt”, in 1972, he moved to the world stage.
+During this period, his color cinematography on Jack Clayton’s underrated 1974 version of “The Great Gatsby” and Fred Zinnemann’s “Julia” (second Oscar nomination) are justly praised.
 Although the latter, which we now know was fabricated by it’s author Lillian Hellman, has fallen out of favor, there is no denying the power of Slocombe’s autumnal and wintry mise-en-scene.

 Stage 4: Indiana Jones

 Finally, there are the Indiana Jones movies, spanning the eighties from 1981 to 1989.
-His work on “Raider’s of the Lost Ark” (third Oscar nomination), Spielberg’s greatest movie, is superlative and would in itself, grant him a place in the hall of the cinema’s great cinematographers.
+His work on “Raiders of the Lost Ark” (third Oscar nomination), Spielberg’s greatest movie, is superlative and alone, would grant him a place in the hall of the cinema’s great cinematographers.